blueambr/webpack-modules/README.md

 - Does not run ESLint and Stylelint webpack plugins
 - JS and CSS source maps have separated files
 - Minimizes and optimizes JS and CSS
-- Minimizes and optimizes all images, including the SVG sprite or any other SVG **AND/OR** converts all PNG and JPG/JPEG images into WebP format without changing the extension (enabled by default)
+- Minimizes and optimizes all images, including SVG sprites or any other SVG.
+By default converts all PNG and JPG/JPEG images into WebP format without changing their extensions.
+Can be disabled and switched to a regular image minification in `webpack.prod.js`
 - Splits JS into functional, optimized and cached pieces, using `cacheGroups`
 - Creates a Service Worker

 ## How to modify

-Work in progress.
+In order to be able to understand and modify webpack config files, you have to be acquainted with webpack principles.
+You can do it by accessing ["Guides"](https://webpack.js.org/guides/) or ["Configuration"](https://webpack.js.org/configuration/) sections of webpack documentation.

+To change loaders, plugins or their options you have to search for their analogues or documentation on the internet. _Webpack Modules_ does not use any custom logic (only a few helper functions) in webpack config, so you should be able to easily change it to your needs, having option to completely override the whole functionality and concept.

 ## Dependencies